Did you know that you can grab a pack of birth control pills off the shelf on your next drugstore run, or even buy it online and have it delivered?

 How to Treat Acne on Opill?

-In addition to prescription acne treatments like retinoids, antibiotics, and Accutane, combination birth control pills that contain estrogen or spironolactone which blocks androgens are often prescribed to treat hormonal acne.
-There is also a new option called Winlevi (clascoterone 1%) which is a topical cream that can address the hormonal causes of acne directly on your skin.
+In addition to prescription acne treatments like retinoids, antibiotics, and Accutane, combination birth control pills that contain estrogen or spironolactone, which blocks androgens, are often prescribed to treat hormonal acne.

 Benzoyl Peroxide

 If you are getting inflammatory acne (red and inflamed) on Opill, products with benzoyl peroxide are a good place to start to calm down this kind of breakout.
-Benozyl peroxide adds oxygen into your pores where the bacteria responsible for acne, Cutibacterium acnes, thrive in an oily environment.
-Since these bacteria cannot survive in an oxygen-rich environment, benzoyl peroxide can kill them off and decrease inflammation.
+Benzoyl peroxide adds oxygen into your pores, where acne-causing bacteria thrive in the oily environment.
+These bacteria cannot survive in an oxygen-rich environment, and benzoyl peroxide can kill them off and decrease inflammation.

 Salicylic Acid